MountainofPenguin/Altstore-Repository/README.md

 # YouMod Repo

 > Automated YouMod IPA builds delivered straight to your AltStore, SideStore, or Feather.
-Update your YouTube version, sit back — the repo handles the rest.
+100% no need to fork GitHub repos or find your own decrypted IPA files!

 ---